-1. Outcome tests were conducted over two days; thus, the total number of students in the analysis samples varies depending on the measure assessed and student absences each day.
+^{1.} Outcome tests were conducted over two days, thus the total number of students in the analysis samples varies depending on the measure assessed and student absences each day.

-2. The administration of the tests involved substantial reading and interaction between students and testers, who served as assistants in the intervention classrooms.
-The WWC eliminated these tests from consideration in the review because students in the intervention group had a preexisting relationship with testers, which created unequal testing conditions across the intervention and comparison groups.
+^{2.} The administration of the tests involved substantial reading and interaction between students and testers, who served as assistants in the intervention classrooms.
+The WWC eliminated this test from consideration in the review because students in the intervention group had a pre-existing relationship with testers, which created unequal testing conditions across the intervention and comparison groups.

-Appendix A2.1 Outcome measures for the alphabetics domain
+Appendix A2.1 Outcome measures in the alphabetics domain

+Outcome measure Description

+Phonological awareness

-Outcome measure Description Phonological awareness Segmentation and blending An 18-item version of a segmentation (six items) and blending (six items) test adapted from Taylor and Pearson (as cited in Taylor, Frye, Short, & Shearer, 1991).
-At posttest, children were asked to say each sound in a three- to four-letter word, and then blend the sounds together.
+Segmentation and blending An 18-item version of a segmentation (6-items) and blending (6-items) test adapted from Taylor and Pearson (as cited in Taylor, Frye, Short, & Shearer, 1991).
+At posttest, children were asked to say each sound in a three- to four-letter word, then blend the sounds together.
 Twelve of the 18 words were on the pretest, and the other six were new.

+Phonics

-Phonics Vowel sounds A test measuring students' knowledge of letter sounds for 15 pairs of vowels.
-The same test was given at pre- and posttest (as cited in Taylor et al., 1991).
+Vowel sounds A test measuring students' knowledge of letter sounds for 15 pairs of vowels.
+The same test was given at pre- and posttest (as cited in Taylor, Frye, Short, & Shearer, 1991).

-Appendix A2.2Outcome measures for the comprehension domain
+Appendix A2.2 Outcome measures in the comprehension domain

-Outcome measure De escription Gates-MacGinitie A sta reading test standardized test of reading readiness; form R was given as the pretest and Level A as the posttest (as cited in Taylor et al., 1991).
+Outcome measure Description Gates-MacGinitie reading test A standardized test of reading readiness; form R was given as the pretest and Level A as the posttest (as cited in Taylor, Frye, Short, & Shearer, 1991).